Pedestrianism: 18th- and early 19th-century Britain

-During the late eighteenth and nineteenth centuries, pedestrianism, like running or horse racing (equestrianism) was a popular spectator sport in Britain and Ireland.
-Pedestrianism became a fixture at fairs – much like horse racing – developing from wagers on footraces, rambling, and 17th-century footman wagering.
-Sources from the late 17th and early 18th century in England describe aristocrats pitting their carriage footmen, constrained to walk by the speed of their masters' carriages, against one another.
+During the late eighteenth and nineteenth centuries, pedestrianism, like running or horse racing (equestrianism), was a popular spectator sport in Britain and Ireland.
+Pedestrianism became a fixture at fairs—much like horse racing—developing from wagers on footraces, rambling, and 17th-century footman wagering.
+Sources from the late 17th and early 18th century in England describe aristocrats pitting their carriage footmen, who were constrained to walk by the speed of their masters' carriages, against one another.
+One of the earliest examples is of Robert Carey, 1st Earl of Monmouth, who walked from London to Berwick in twelve days for a £2000 wager in the summer of 1589.

-The first notable exponent of this long-distance walking is generally considered to be Foster Powell (1734–93) who in 1773 walked 400 mi from London to York and back, and in 1788 walked 100 mi in 21 hours 35 minutes.
-By the end of the 18th century, and especially with the growth of the popular press, feats of foot travel over great distances (similar to a modern ultramarathon) gained attention, and were labelled "pedestrianism".
+The first notable exponent of this long-distance walking is generally considered to be Foster Powell (1734–93), who, in 1773, walked 400 mi from London to York and back, and, in 1788, walked 100 mi in 21 hours 35 minutes.
+By the end of the 18th century, and especially with the growth of the popular press, feats of foot travel over great distances (similar to a modern ultramarathon) gained attention and were labelled 'pedestrianism'.